Skip to main content

 Slayer Shock was developed by Minor Key Games.

-Slayer Shock has received neutral reviews from both players and critics.
-Most players liked this game for its story but disliked it for its graphics.
+Slayer Shock has received neutral reviews from players and neutral reviews from critics.
+Most players liked Slayer Shock for its story but disliked it for its grinding.

 Slayer Shock is a single player game.